Frequently Asked Questions - FAQ

 What if I have a disability?

-Each One-Stop is equipped with materials that will assist disabled individuals in utilizing our services.
+Each One-Stop is equipped with materials that will assist individuals with disabilities in utilizing our services.
 ADA (Americans with Disabilities Act) approved materials, including a large screen computer with wheelchair access, are on hand at each location.
 Items, such as hearing enhancements, large print reading materials, and tools for reading/math comprehension, are available as well.
-Disability Specialists, employees of PA CareerLink® Of Pittsburgh/Allegheny County are available for consultation through your Employment Specialist.
+Job Seekers with disabilities may also ask to speak to an OVR representative.
+To learn more about services with OVR click here.

 What kind of training will PA CareerLink® fund?